Code-Institute-Submissions/milestone-project-163/README.md

 # Match the Ministers

 ### A simple Javascript memory game where players must match up British prime ministers.
-Match the Ministers is an example of a classic memory game.
-The game consists of 16 cards - in this instance - split into 8 pairs.
-All cards share identical 'backs', with the 'fronts' displaying one of 8 British prime ministers.
+Match the Ministers is an example of a classic memory game The game consists of 16 cards - in this instance - split into 8 pairs All cards share identical 'backs', with the 'fronts' displaying one of 8 British prime ministers

 The chosen ministers are:
-Gordon Brown, David Cameron, Neville Chamberlain, Winston Churchill, Anthony Eden, Boris Johnson, John Major and Theresa May.
-Please note that the selection was random and no political leanings should be inferred.
+Gordon Brown, David Cameron, Neville Chamberlain, Winston Churchill, Anthony Eden, Boris Johnson, John Major and Theresa May Please note that the selection was random and no political leanings should be inferred

 ### Gameplay ###
-- The single-player game consists of the player turning over cards, two by two, until the full grid of cards has been 'matched'.
+- The single-player game consists of the player turning over cards, two by two, until the full grid of cards has been 'matched'
-- A match occurs when the two cards turned over by a player within one 'move' show the same prime minister.
+- A match occurs when the two cards turned over by a player within one 'move' show the same prime minister
-- A timer will being counting down from 100 (seconds) the beginning of the game.
-The player must match all cards before time runs out.
+- A timer will begin counting down from 100 (seconds) when the game starts.
+The player must match all cards before time runs out
-- The number of moves, of 'turns', made by a player will be recorded, with the goal being to complete the game in as few moves as possible.
+- The number of moves, or 'turns', made by a player will be recorded, with the goal being to complete the game in as few moves as possible

 ### Application Features ###

 The current key features of the application are:
-* Providing a simple, intuitive and fun online game that can be played in a short period of time.
+* Providing a simple, intuitive and fun online game that can be played in a short period of time
-* Possibly stoking interest in who past prime ministers might have been in the case that the user does not recognise their image.
+* Possibly stoking interest in who past prime ministers might have been in the case that the user does not recognise their image

 ## UX ##
 User stories:
 - Anyone looking to stimulate their memory through a game requiring minimal effort to grasp
-- Possibly school children who, it is hoped, will take some interest in their political leaders - past and present - after encountering them in an enjoyable scenario.
+- Possibly school children who, it is hoped, will take some interest in their political leaders - past and present - after encountering them in an enjoyable scenario

 ### Five Planes ###
-* Strategy: The site exists to host a fun variant of a classic game to be played for leisure and mental stimulation.
+* Strategy: The site exists to host a fun variant of a classic game to be played for leisure and mental stimulation

 * Scope: The requirements of the site can all be addressed with a single page consisting of:
     - Title indicating nature of the site ('Match the Minister')